Harman Grisewood: Third Programme

 Sir George Barnes, the newly appointed head of the new BBC Third Programme, persuaded him to return and within two months he returned as planner.
-Then from 1948-1952 he was controller of a Third Programme that became aligned so closely with his interests and attitudes as to be almost an extension of himself.
+Then from 1948 to 1952 he was controller of a Third Programme that became aligned so closely with his interests and attitudes as to be almost an extension of himself.
 Christopher Sykes worked as his assistant controller on the Third Programme.

 He saw the Third Programme as "fundamental to our civilization" as it was then on the great classical repertory of literature and music.
 Its finest hour was the Festival of Britain in 1951.
 He was an unrepentant elitist, if elitism means grappling with the not immediately obviously.
 He believed that difficulty had a value, both in creative and in personal terms and eagerly accepted his role as defender of the highbrow in early post war Britain.
 The third programme should intensify or refine culture in an age of mass participation.
 He was aware of the dangers of cultural fragmentation between 'experts' in increasingly specialised academic and professional disciplines.

 Grisewood was not especially surprised or disconcerted when, in 1948, there began to be reports of a downturn in the audience with only two Third Programme listeners per 1,000 population.
 Indeed, he enjoyed the denigration of the programme by the "hunting men and brigadiers."